gsamokovarov/jump/README.md

 # jump

 A fuzzy quick-directory jumper.
-Kinda Like [autojump] or [z], but you know, fuzzy.
+Kinda like [autojump] or [z], but you know, fuzzy.

 ## Overview